formr/formr.github.io/validation.md

 <div class="alert alert-info">
 <i class="fa fa-lightbulb-o"></i>
-Notice how our label is named <code>Email address</code> yet our form field is named <code>email_address</code>?
+Notice how our label is named <code>Email address</code> and our form field is named <code>email_address</code>?
 This is because Formr will take any spaces in your labels and convert them to an underscore.
 </div>

 #### Example: Ensure the Name field has a minimum of 3 characters and a max of 5 characters